truemagic-coder/solana-agent-app/README.md

 ## Deploy

 ### Deploy to Heroku or Dokku
-* Provision a MongoDB database
+* Provision a MongoDB and Redis database
 * Get one domains with two sub-domains - one for the `site` and one for the `agent`
 * Add the proper env vars on Heroku or Dokku to your apps
 * Add your proper remotes in each folder locally (each folder `site` and `agent` should be their own repos - `git init`)